Roughly 10% of non-elderly SNAP participants are people with disabilities. See whether you may qualify under special eligibility rules.

 Each state designs its own SNAP application process, so your first step is to check with your local SNAP office.
 While some states provide online SNAP applications, not all do; you may have to apply by regular mail or over the phone.
 And before you begin filling out the forms, you’ll need to have information about your annual net income, household size, and “countable assets” close at hand.

-1. CDC's Disability Impacts All of Us, found on the internet at https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html
+1. Centers for Disease Control and Prevention.
+Disability Impacts All of Us.
+Found on the internet at https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html

-2. Characteristics of Supplemental Nutrition Assistance Program Households: Fiscal Year 2019, found on the internet at https://fns-prod.azureedge.net/sites/default/files/resource-files/Characteristics2019.pdf (p.37)
+3. USDA.
+Characteristics of Supplemental Nutrition Assistance Program Households: Fiscal Year 2020.
+Found on the internet at https://fns-prod.azureedge.us/sites/default/files/resource-files/Characteristics2020.pdf